netdata/netdata/collectors/ebpf.plugin/README.md

 ##### Dirty pages

 On `cachestat_dirties` netdata demonstrates the number of pages that were modified.
-This chart reflects calls to function `mark_buffer_dirty`.
+This chart shows the number of calls to the function `mark_buffer_dirty`.

 ##### Page cache hits